 - 1. Write a brief note on the two kinds of social differences.
 Give one example of each - 2.
 Which social differences are more dangerous and why? - 3.
 How do social divisions affect politics?
-Give two examples. - 4.
-Discuss three factors that determine the outcome of politics of social divisions? - 5.
-What is homogeneity and how is it affected by migrants? - 6.
-Do social differences always create social divisions? - 7.
+Give two examples.
+O - 4.
+Explain the three factors that are crucial in deciding the outcome of politics of social divisions.(2018) - 5.
+Discuss three factors that determine the outcome of politics of social divisions? - 6.
+What is homogeneity and how is it affected by migrants? - 7.
+Do social differences always create social divisions? - 8.
 What is the similarity between the social positions of Blacks in USA and Dalits in our country?

-CHAPTER 4 : GENDER, RELIGION AND CASTE
+CHAPTER 4: GENDER, RELIGION AND CASTE